Dog Tail Signs: What’s Your Dog’s Tail Language?

 Given the shelter setting, it’s likely that this dog’s high tail is due to arousal (most shelters are a high-stress environment).
 But the dog’s “play bow” posture is a clear sign that the dog is displaying happy, friendly arousal.

-In general, the higher the dog’s tail and faster the wag, the greater the level of arousal.
+In general, the higher the dog’s tail and the faster the wag, the greater the level of arousal.
 While a very high tail indicates high arousal, a very low-wagging tail most often denotes fear and appeasement.

 high tail with slow wag meaning